wareck/cgminer-gekko/docs/README.txt

 A; Try the --net-delay option if you are on a GBT server.
 This does nothing with stratum mining.

-Q: How do I tune for p2pool?
-A: It is also recommended to use --failover-only since the work is effectively like a different block chain, and not enabling --no-submit-stale.
-If mining with a BFL (fpga) minirig, it is worth adding the --bfl-range option.

 Q: I run PHP on windows to access the API with the example miner.php.
 Why does it fail when php is installed properly but I only get errors about Sockets not working in the logs?
 A: http://us.php.net/manual/en/sockets.installation.php

-Q: What is a PGA?
-A: Cgminer supports 3 FPGAs: BitForce, Icarus and ModMiner.
-They are Field-Programmable Gate Arrays that have been programmed to do Bitcoin mining.
-Since the acronym needs to be only 3 characters, the "Field-" part has been skipped.

 Q: What is an ASIC?
 A: They are Application Specify Integrated Circuit devices and provide the